 As always, some form of evidence of your situation is really helpful.
 Doctors, social workers, or other support networks should be able to write a letter for you that you can pass on to your teacher.

 There are two illnesses that I hear about the most.
 It’s either your child who’s been sick or you who’s been sick.
 Let’s take them in order:

 The ‘My Child’s been Sick’ excuse is one that I get a lot, but also one that I usually find believable.

 One reason it’s so believable is that often five or six of my students who are parents will come to me explaining that an illness is going around the school.

-It’s also an excuse that is easy to sympathise with.
+It’s also an excuse that is easy to sympathize with.
 Children take up a lot of time, and with many of my students being single parents, I understand that children come first.

-This is one that crop up late, but as usual try to ask for the extension at least 72 hours (3 days) prior to the submission deadline.
+This is one that crops up late, but as usual, try to ask for an extension at least 72 hours (3 days) prior to the submission deadline.